 With each passing year, the Muslim community in the Tri-Valley has grown more diverse and more visible.
 The fusion of immigrant and indigenous influences has shaped the region’s cultural landscape over the last several decades.

-Major building projects in the past five years have included renovation of the worship space, conference room, and bathrooms; landscape, parking lot, and security upgrades; and improvement of our classroom spaces along with our Montessori tenant’s rental space.
+Major building projects in the past five years have included renovation of the worship space, conference room, and bathrooms; landscape, parking lot, and security upgrades; and improvement of our classroom spaces and our Montessori tenant’s rental space.

-A full-scale expansion and renovation is being planned and will be scheduled.
+A full-scale expansion and renovation are being planned and will be scheduled.

-The future remodeling plans include addition of a library, senior and youth lounges, a cafe, and a new banquet hall space with a service kitchen.
+The future remodeling plans include adding a library, senior and youth lounges, a cafe, and a new banquet hall space with a service kitchen.

-Future programming for MCC include youth camping trips; a seniors’ social club; food delivery and scheduled social visits for homebound elders and the ill; and better services for our young professionals who tend to be transient and require more specialized programming in order to engage.
+Future programming for MCC includes youth camping trips, a seniors’ social club, food delivery and scheduled social visits for homebound elders and the ill, and better services for our young professionals who tend to be transient and require more specialized programming to engage.